earnerbaymalay/e2eecc/README.md

 3.  **Build & Run**
     Select `app` configuration and run on an emulator or physical device.

+## 📥 Distribution & Downloads

+The dev team is actively working on making Cypherchat accessible to everyone.
+We plan to distribute official, signed APKs through multiple resilient channels:

+-   **🌐 Official Website**: Direct download for maximum accessibility.
+-   **🤖 F-Droid**: Fully verifiable, open-source builds.
+-   **💬 Telegram Channel**: Get the latest binaries directly in your messenger.
+-   **🎮 Discord Server**: Community-driven distribution and support.

+*Note: Always verify the SHA-256 checksum provided on our official website before installing.*

 ## 🔐 Security Philosophy

 1.  **Trust No One**: We assume the network is compromised.